wmkwok/SillyChatter/README.md

 Something along the lines of a super unsafe and crashy chat server >_&lt;
 ###Registration
 The user will not be allowed to send any messages until login or registration is done.
-- **Registering:** Client will verify valid user/pass and send register msg to server.
-Server will verify it and add it to a list of registered users.
+- **Registering:** Client will send register msg to server.
+Server will add it to a list of registered users.
 Upon sucessful registration users will be automatically logged in.
-- **Un-Registering:** User have an option to unregister their account.
-A unregister msg will be sent to server.
-The username will be freed up.
-Not sure if this will be implemented yet.

 ###Connecting
-Connection shouldn't be established until user logs in or sucessfully registers.
-After user register/login the server will either receive the REGISTER or LOGIN msg, and accept a connection.
+Connection is established before user logs in or sucessfully registers, so an ip address will represent anonymity.
+After user register/login the server will either receive the REGISTER or LOGIN msg and change the address to a username.
 The server will fill info into peers,connStat, as well as record the user address in users.
 Users is an array of the user data structure.

 ###Communicating
 All communication from client to server all start with an all caps command, followed by it's parameters. e.g REGISTER myuser mypass
 - REGISTER username password
 - LOGIN username password
+- LOGOUT
+- QUIT
 - SEND message

-###Disconnecting
+- PSEND user message
+- WHOAMI
+- ONLINES

+###PSEND
+PSEND will send a private message to an online user, assuming the user is online.
+If the user is not online, then a message will be sent back to sender notifying send failure.

+###LOGOUT & QUIT
+LOGOUT and QUIT will do the same.
+The server will simply remove the connection and client will recognize the disconnect, display a disconnection message, and quit the program.

+###WHOAMI
+In case the client doesn't know whether he/she has logged on, they can send this to check whether they are known as their IP address or their username.

+###ONLINES
+Server will send a list of all online clients here, not including anonymous users.

 ###Basic Function Descriptions
+- **Send_NonBlocking:** Sends a message to target address using the created socket connection.
+- **Recv_NonBlocking:** Recieves a message from socket file descriptor.

 ###New Function Descriptions
 ####client.c
-####client_registration.c
-- **int REGISTER(void):** prompts for a username and password between 4-8 characters and numbers.
-Send a request to server.
-Returns 0 if registration is sucessful.
-- **int LOGIN():** promts for username and password.
-Send a request to server and returns 0 if login sucessful.
-- **int UNREGISTER():**
-- **int LOGOUT():**
+- **DoReceive():** Main function that would poll for any incoming messages from the server, any incoming typing from stdin, and send any messages to server.

 ####server.c
 - **int MsgHandle(char * msg, int usrIndex):** Takes in a msg and the index of the client that send the msg, pulls it apart and executes it.
 Doesn't really need to return anything really.

 ####server_registration.c
-- **int REGISTER(char * registration):** takes in the registration info and just sticks it into a file so far.
+- **int REGISTER(char * registration):** takes in the registration info and just sticks it into a file.
-- **int UNREGISTER(char * username):** Takes in a username and finds it in the file to delete it from registered users list.
+- **int LOGIN(char* login):** takes in login user and pass, attempts to find in registered list, and returns whether logged on or not.

 ###New Function Structures
 - **User** Used to store an online user and address.
 We might not need pass here.